skip to main content

 Looking for an exciting field that lets you work directly with patients?

-Combine your love for exercise with your care for others by starting a career as a physical therapist assistant.
+As a Physical Therapist Assistant (PTA), you learn to use stretching, exercises and your knowledge of the human body to improve patients' ability to move or reduce their pain.
 Through injuries, accidents, and old age, the ability to move freely is an important part of living a healthy, daily life.
 Help patients live their lives to the fullest by restoring their ability to move.

-Program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) of the American Physical Therapy Association (APTA).
+Accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) of the American Physical Therapy Association (APTA).

-Apply Now Schedule an info session
+Apply Now Request Info Schedule an info session

 In ACC's Physical Therapist Assistant Program, You'll Learn to: